walles/batterylogger/README.md

 * Find out why the simulator doesn't show any data.
 It was because there were one or more samples, and then we showed them instead.

+* Only show text events if we're zoomed in enough, either by the number of visible events or by a certain amount of time (one day?).